 III.
 Ivy Lee & Edward Bernays

-All forms of authoritarianism and fascism require controlling historical memory, and mass manipulation and misinformation.
+All forms of authoritarianism and fascism require not only fanning fears, but also controlling historical memory, and mass manipulation and misinformation.
 These techniques were first developed by two men who had figured out how to sell people the Brooklyn Bridge of any belief.
 If lying was a professional sport, Ivy Lee and Edward Bernays were the world heavyweight champions of all time.
 In a letter to President Franklin D. Roosevelt, Supreme Court Justice Felix Frankfurter described Bernays and Lee as “professional poisoners of the public mind, exploiters of foolishness, fanaticism, and self-interest.”
 Sociologist E. T. Hiller described their “widespread efforts to manipulate public opinion” as both a “perversion of intellectual candor, and a menace to political sanity.”
 Simply put, if America was Eden, these men were the greatest snake-oil salesmen in history.

 Before his death in 1934, Lee had been under congressional investigation for his work with IG Farben — the Nazi chemical company “which produced the first poison gas used in World War I, and then synthetic rubber with the labor of starving concentration camp inmates, and which made the gas which killed those inmates when they were too weak to work any longer.”